Warp 11: Discography

-On August 6, 2019, Warp 11 launched a Kickstarter for their eighth album, entitled "Enterprise B-Sides", with an intended release date of December, 2019.
+On August 6, 2019, Warp 11 launched a Kickstarter for their eighth album, to be entitled "Enterprise B-Sides", with an intended release date of December, 2019.
 It was described as "nearly twenty years in the making, as it only contains songs that were created during the writing sessions for every other album Warp 11 has ever done."
 The campaign was 100% funded in less than three days, and in a campaign update the band announced that they had started recording the album as of mid-September.
 On April 8, 2020, during delays caused by the COVID-19 pandemic, Warp 11 announced on Kickstarter and Facebook they had changed the album's title to "The Search for Rock" to better reflect the album's diverse musical styles, primarily due to the success of the Kickstarter campaign (which ended up raising more than 250% of the original goal), and its associated stretch goals increasing the number of songs on the album from 14 to 20.
 Warp 11 added a 21st song to the album and released it to their backers in digital form on April 5, 2021 (aka "First Contact Day").